Kgabo-Sephesu/data_marshmallows/README.md

 Buisness Objectives :
 - Network Performance Monitoring : Comparison of Expected Performance verse Actual Performance.
-- Enables Network Operators to compare their performance in comparison and invest accordingly to improve their marketshare.
+- Enables Network Operators to compare their performance in comparison to each other & invest accordingly to improve their marketshare.
-  This would enable a competitive and fair marketplace across India.
+  This would ensure a competitive and fair marketplace across India.
 - Support contextual direct marketing initiatives to prevent customer attrition in Area's with low network ratings.

 Model Output: